goFrendiAsgard/kokoropy/README.md

     # route to class method
     app.route("/hello", method='GET')(my_controller.hello_get)
-    app.route("/hello/<name>")(my_controller.hello_normal)
+    app.route("/hello/<name>")(my_controller.hello_param)
     app.route("/pokemon")(my_controller.pokemon)
 ```

-Using procedural style, you can define your routing with @app.route() decorator
+Using procedural style, you can define your routing with __@app.route()__ decorator.

-Using OOP style, you can use app.route()
+Using OOP style, you can use __app.route()__.

+One thing I like from CodeIgnniter is automatic routing.
+Not many python framework provide such a thing.
+Web2py also provide such a mechanism.
+In kokoropy, you are free to choose, wether to use manual routing or automatic one.
+To use automatic routing feature, you should use __Default_Controller__ as your controller class name.
+The automatic routing will produce such an url: __http://your_domain:your_port/your_application_directory/your_controller_file/published_function_name/parameter1/parameter2/etc
+If your_application_directory and you_controller_file named "index", it can be omitted.
+Your published function should have __action__ prefix (e.g: action_index will be published as index, action_hello will be published as hello)

+In kokoropy you can even use those 3 different approach in just one file.

+To know more about routing, please visit http://bottlepy.org/docs/dev/tutorial.html#request-routing .
+To know more about request, please visit http://bottlepy.org/docs/dev/tutorial.html#request-data

 View
 ----
 It is wise to not put presentation logic in your controller.
+That's why we have view.

 You can separate your view into several template.
 Let's say you have a baste template at /application/example/views/base.tpl